 Compliance Fundamentals will give you the tools to achieve more effective financial services compliance in your organisation.

-The course explains how Australian Financial Services licensing works, examines the main regulatory guides, and suggests real-world tools to use in your workplace.
-This course is practical, and contains scenarios, checklists and exercises.
+The course explains how Australian Financial Services licensing works examining the main regulatory guides and offering practical tips for use in the workplace, containing scenarios, checklists and exercises.

 Upon completion of Compliance Fundamentals you should be able to: